LaunchCodeEducation/internal-docs/style-guide/README.md

 We identify three levels of current implementation for each category:

 - *Strict*: Follow these guidelines at all times.
-If you find a violation of one of these guidelines, fix it.
+If you find a violation of the guideline, fix it.
 Strict guidelines are generally widely-implemented.
-- *Moderate*: Implementation is more flexible -- more readily allowing for exceptions based on context -- and is generally less complete.
+- *Moderate*: Implemntation is more flexible -- more readily allowing for exceptions based on context -- and is generally less complete.
 - *Aspirational*: Guidelines we aspire to implement more regularly.
 These are generally less impactful to the student, but are good for standardizing and maintaining a high level of quality.

 ## Headings